SapphireOmega/Hallowscape/godot/src/README.md

 # Godot C++

-In this directory are found all the C++ source code for the Godot game.
+In this directory all the C++ source code for the Godot game is found.

 ## Discussion On GDScript and C++